Skip to main content

 Design system strategy

-Waco3 operates on two parallel design systems — one for the platform, one controlled by the user.
-This was the hardest architectural decision in the product.
+Waco3 runs on two parallel design systems: one for the platform, one controlled by the user.
+It was the hardest architectural decision in the product.

 Platform design system

-The internal UI system that powers the application — editor behaviors, layout patterns, interaction states, and AI-state handling (loading, streaming, partial results, error recovery).
-This system enforces consistency across the product experience.
+The internal UI system that powers the application: editor behaviors, layout patterns, interaction states, and AI-state handling (loading, streaming, partial results, error recovery).
+This system keeps the product experience consistent.

 User-driven design system

-A second system, controlled by the user, defines how their proposals look — branding (colors, typography, spacing), proposal appearance, and PDF output styling.
-Powered through CSS variables at the root level, modular section architecture, and dynamic layout behavior.
+A second system the user controls.
+It defines how their proposals look: branding (colors, typography, spacing), proposal appearance, and PDF output styling.
+Built on root-level CSS variables, a modular section architecture, and dynamic layout behavior.

 Why dual systems?
-A single design system would mean either the user's brand overrides the editor UI (breaking the tool) or the tool's style overrides the user's brand (breaking the output).
-Keeping them separate means every document feels custom-built without breaking system consistency.
-The user's proposal looks like them, not like Waco3 — while the editor they build it in stays predictable and fast.
+A single design system means one of two things has to give.
+Either the user's brand overrides the editor UI (breaking the tool), or the tool's style overrides the user's brand (breaking the output).
+Keeping the two systems separate means every document feels custom-built without breaking the consistency of the editor itself.
+The proposal looks like them, not like Waco3, while the editor they build it in stays predictable and fast.

 Intrigue marketing campaign

-Before launch, I designed and produced an intrigue marketing campaign from the ground up — concept, video production, editing, and music.
-The goal was not to explain the product but to create empathy: to connect with creatives across music, design, film, photography, and illustration by showing that Waco3 was built for them, by one of them.
+Before launch, I designed and produced an intrigue marketing campaign from the ground up: concept, video production, editing, and music.
+The goal was not to explain the product.
+It was to create empathy.
+To connect with creatives across music, design, film, photography, and illustration by showing that Waco3 was built for them, by one of them.

 The campaign leaned into emotional storytelling over feature demos.
-Each piece was crafted to spark curiosity — short-form video that felt more like a creative project than an ad.
-The music, pacing, and visual language were designed to resonate with the Latin American creative community specifically, not a generic startup audience.
+Each piece was made to spark curiosity — short-form video that felt more like a creative project than an ad.
+Music, pacing, and visual language were tuned for the Latin American creative community specifically, not a generic startup audience.

-The campaign generated significant early sign-ups before the product was publicly available.
-More importantly, it validated that the audience I had researched in 2020 was still there — freelancers and creatives who wanted better tools but also wanted to feel seen by the products they use.
+The campaign generated meaningful early sign-ups before the product was publicly available.
+More importantly, it confirmed that the audience I'd researched back in 2020 was still there — freelancers and creatives who want better tools, and who also want to feel seen by the products they use.

 Technical foundation